Back to jobs

 • Successful completion of a background check.

-• Familiarity with how LLMs consume and surface content.
+• Familiarity with how LLMs consume, summarize, and surface web content.

 • Part-time engagement to start, with potential to expand.